xmos/lib_display_controller/lib_display_controller/doc/rst/display_controller.rst

 Safety through the use of movable pointers ..........................................

-The API makes use of movable pointer to aid correct multi-threaded memory handling.
+The API makes use of movable pointers to aid correct multi-threaded memory handling.
 See [#]_ to know more about movable pointers.

 API
 ---